Elvis and March Of Dimes (Charity Work in the 50’s)

 By Bob Pakes

-While researching this subject, I was amazed to find out how often Elvis had actually been involved in charity work, right from the start of his career, and I could have easily filled a dozen pages with this.
-But in this article we will focus on only a small portion of Elvis’ charity work in the 1950′s, particularly on the connection between Elvis and March Of Dimes.
+While researching this subject, I was amazed to find out how often Elvis had actually been involved in charity work, right from the start of his career.
+But in this article we’ll focus on only a small portion of Elvis’ charity work in the 1950’s, particularly on the connection between Elvis and March Of Dimes.

-Click the Play button below to hear Elvis urging people to join the 1957 March Of Dimes in this Radio Spot:
+In the radio spot below, we can hear Elvis urging his fans to join the 1957 March Of Dimes:

 April 10, 1956